Board & Staff

 Board of Directors

-Melissa Ponce, Vice President
+Melissa Ponce, President

 Melissa Ponce is a licensed social worker for the largest health system in Central Maine.
 A 2004 graduate of the University of Maine at Augusta, Melissa earned her bachelor’s degree in Mental Health and Human Services.
 Melissa has worked in the advocacy and support of adults and children who are diagnosed with autism, intellectual disabilities, mental health disorders, and chronic medical needs.
 With over 20 years of experience in the field, Melissa has worked passionately to advocate for children and families who live with autism, educating parents to aid in meeting the needs of their children, and supporting those in the community to learn more about autism.
 Melissa is an ardent supporter for those in need, helping people make connections to what they need to promote a high quality of life.
-Melissa resides in Randolf.
+Melissa resides in Randolph.

 Roy Ulrickson III, Treasurer